 Resources.
 It’s a dehumanizing term that is also flat-out wrong for nearly every profession I can think of.

 Project planning requires estimates and scheduling.
 I’ve got no problem with that except when it treats people as interchangeable cogs.
 In a manufacturing process, skilled workers might be interchangeable.
 There are only so many ways to stamp out a piece of machinery or otherwise work the assembly line.
 The process can be perfected to the exact number of steps involved in making a thing.
-Read The Toyota Way to get a better feeling for how world class manufacturers achieve this.
+Read The Toyota Way

 THESE AREN’T RESOURCES